 Newsletter

 VegEdge is the highly regarded newsletter produced by the Cornell Vegetable Program.
 It provides readers with information on upcoming meetings, pesticide updates, pest management strategies, cultural practices, marketing ideas and research results from Cornell and Cornell Cooperative Extension.
 VegEdge is produced every few weeks, with frequency increasing leading up to and during the growing season.
-Twenty-five issues of VegEdge are produced each year!
+Over 20 issues of VegEdge are produced each year!
+We appreciate the support of our VegEdge sponsors!

 VegEdge is only available to enrollees in the Cornell Vegetable Program.